KristenEBrown/codeConventions/javaCodeConventions.md

 If these rules create squished code or creates confusing formatting, use 8 spaces instead.
 Line wrapping is meant to create clear code, so readability is the priority. </br> </br>

 ### Braces
+Code should follow the One True Brace Style ([1TBS] (https://en.wikipedia.org/wiki/Indentation_style)) as described in the rules which follow. </br>
-Braces should be used for loops and if statements, even where they are optional.</br>
+Braces should always be used for loops and if statements, even where they are optional.</br>
 There should be no line break before the opening brace, and there should be a line break after the opening brace.
 There should be a line break before the closing breace, and there should be a line break after the closing brace *only if* the brace terminates a statement or body of a method, constructor, or named class.
 There is no line break after the brace if an else or comma follows the brace. </br>
 An empty block may be closed on the same line it is opened (except when included in a multi-block statement), or it may follow the above rules.</br>
 **TODO: write this clearly and add more visuals!**